apache/mynewt-site/docs/os/core_os/sanity/sanity.md

 ### Registering a Custom Sanity Check

-If a particular task wants to further hook into the sanity framework, to perform other checks during the sanity task's operation, it can do so by registering a `struct os_sanity_check` using the `os_sanity_check_register` function.
+If a particular task wants to further hook into the sanity framework to perform other checks during the sanity task's operation, it can do so by registering a `struct os_sanity_check` using the `os_sanity_check_register` function.